Everyone has experienced it at some point — a sensation in the throat, somewhere between a tickle and an itch, frequently accompanied by a dry cough.

 - Tickle in the throat is frequently an allergic response.

-If the cough from the tickle becomes chronic and the tickle lingers, the condition is classified as a tickle in the throat.
+However, the cough from a tickly throat can become chronic and linger.
+A doctor will then classify this condition as a tickle in the throat.

 In most cases, this condition is irritating and may be due to:

 - inflammation of the voice box

 - environmental irritants

 A tickle in the throat can feel like a snag and an itchy or rough patch in the back of the mouth.
 People may also be hoarse and have difficulty speaking.

 If post-nasal drip is the cause of the tickle, the throat can feel irritated and sore.
 Individuals may also feel as if they have a lump in their throats, which is often due to swelling of the tonsils.

 Treatment for a tickle in the throat will aim to resolve one of the underlying causes.

 The best way to treat a tickle in the throat due to post-nasal drip is by addressing the root cause of this increase in mucus production.
 Common causes are allergies, GERD, and bacterial or viral infections.